Sunflower crop finds fit in Kansas farmer’s rotation

 In what could have been devastating turn of events, Lindsborg, Kansas, farmer Karl Esping rose above.
 After suffering first a heart attack and then a crippling Easter freeze to his wheat crop, he found a crop to help him heal: sunflowers.

-“I was in the house for weeks,” Esping said of his heart attack.
-“I got to reading about sunflowers.
 Since we lost the wheat crop, we decided to try sunflowers no-tilled right into the wheat stubble.
 We haven’t looked back since.”

 That was 10 years ago.
 Now sunflowers have become a part of his crop rotation on his McPherson County farm.
 Esping plants anywhere from 300 to 500 acres of sunflowers into wheat stubble each year.